-- A. If the grievant desires to appeal the grievance to Step II, the grievance shall be reduced to writing and presented to the grievant's Area Superintendent or department manager if they are the next level of supervision within fifteen (15) working days following receipt of the immediate supervisor's reply. - B. The written grievance shall contain a complete statement of the grievance, specific facts upon which the grievance is based, the specific provisions of these Terms and/or Personnel Policies and Procedures Manual claimed to have been violated, and the remedy requested.
-The grievance shall be signed and dated by the grievant and/or the Steward and/or the POA Staff Member. - C. At the request of either side a meeting will be held between the grievant's Area Superintendent, or department manager if they are the next level of supervision, the grievant and the appropriate POA Representative to attempt to resolve the grievance informally.
-In any event, the Area Superintendent or department manager if they are the next level of supervision shall give a written decision to the grievant within fifteen (15) working days following receipt of the written appeal to Step II, with a copy to the POA. - D. If the grievant is not satisfied with the decision, the grievant may appeal the grievance to Step III.
+- A. If the grievant desires to appeal the grievance to Step II, the grievance shall be reduced to writing and presented to the grievant's Area Superintendent or the Chief Ranger/Visitor Services Department Manager if they are the next level of supervision within fifteen (15) working days following receipt of the immediate supervisor's reply. - B. The written grievance shall contain a complete statement of the grievance, specific facts upon which the grievance is based, the specific provisions of the MOU and/or Personnel

+Policies and Procedures Manual claimed to have been violated, and the remedy requested.
+The grievance shall be signed and dated by the grievant and/or the Steward and/or the POA Staff Member.

+- C. At the request of either side a meeting will be held between the grievant's Area Superintendent or the Chief Ranger/Visitor Services Department Manager if they are the next level of supervision, the grievant and the appropriate POA Representative to attempt to resolve the grievance informally.
+In any event, the Area Superintendent or the Chief Ranger/Visitor Services Department Manager if they are the next level of supervision shall give a written decision to the grievant within fifteen (15) working days following receipt of the written appeal to Step II, with a copy to the POA. - D. If the grievant is not satisfied with the decision, the grievant may appeal the grievance to Step III.

-SECTION 15.5 - STEP III
+SECTION 15.4 - STEP III

-- A. If the grievant desires to appeal the grievance to Step III, the grievant shall present the written grievance to the Department Manager and a copy to the Human Resources Manager within fifteen (15) working days following receipt of the written decision at Step II. - B. In evaluating the appeal at Step III, at the request of either side, a conference shall be held between the Department Manager, in consultation with the Assistant General Manager, and the grievant and their POA Representative in an attempt to resolve the matter informally.
+- A. If the grievant desires to appeal the grievance to Step III, the grievant shall present the written grievance to the Chief Ranger/Visitor Services Department Manager and a copy to the Human Resources Manager within fifteen (15) working days following receipt of the written decision at Step II. - B. In evaluating the appeal at Step III, at the request of either side, a conference shall be held between the Chief Ranger/Visitor Services Department Manager, in consultation with the Assistant General Manager, and the grievant and their POA Representative in an attempt to resolve the matter informally.
 With forty-eight (48) hours' notice to the District, the POA Staff Member may join the grievant and the Steward in the Step III conference.
-In any event, the Department Manager shall issue a written decision on the grievance within fifteen (15) working days of receipt of the appeal, with a copy to the POA. - C. If the grievant is not satisfied with the decision at Step III, the grievant may appeal to Step IV.
+In any event, the Chief Ranger/Visitor Services Department Manager shall issue a written decision on the grievance within fifteen (15) working days of receipt of the appeal, with a copy to the POA. - C. If the grievant is not satisfied with the decision at Step III, the grievant may appeal to Step IV.

-SECTION 15.6 - STEP IV
+SECTION 15.5 - STEP IV

-A. Any appeal not resolved at Step III may be appealed in writing, with copies of the Step II and Step III responses, to the General Manager with a copy to the Human Resources Manager, within fifteen (15) working days of receipt of the Step III response.
+Any appeal not resolved at Step III may be appealed in writing, with copies of the Step II and Step III responses, to the General Manager with a copy to the Human Resources Manager, within fifteen (15) working days of receipt of the Step III response.
 Within fifteen (15) working days of receipt of the appeal, the General Manager shall convene a meeting with the grievant for the purpose of reviewing the grievance facts and issues pertinent to the grievance and to attempt to resolve the grievance.
 The POA Staff Member and Steward may attend the Step IV meeting.
 The General Manager shall issue a final written decision to the grievant within fifteen (15) working days of the meeting.
 A copy of the decision will be sent to the POA except as provided below for disciplinary grievances.